voxpupuli/puppet-bacula/README.md

 class { 'bacula::director': storage => 'mystorage.example.com' }
 ```

+The `storage` parameter here defines which storage server should be used for
+all default jobs.
+If left empty, it will default to the `::fqdn` of the
+director.

+This is not a problem for all in one installations, but in scenarios where
+directors to not have the necessary storage devices attached, default jobs
+can be pointed elsewhere.

 #### Storage Setup

 The storage component allocates disk storage for pools that can be used for